jleedev/alltheplaces-serve/README.md

 This is all done on cloud build, but could easily be shifted elsewhere and pushed to artifact registry, which is all cloud run requires.

-The firebase and gh-pages steps are trivial pushes without anything you'd call a build.
+The firebase and gh-pages steps are trivial pushes without anything you'd call a build, although the firebase deploy is scheduled in order to clear the CDN cache.

 Disclaimer: This readme is mostly written for myself.